Queensland independent schools are expected to welcome more than 138,000 new and returning domestic students in 2022.

 “I would like to welcome all of the new families joining the independent sector in 2022 and encourage them to embrace the many opportunities their independent schools provide to get involved in school life and to engage in their child’s education.”

-The majority of Queensland schools are expected to start the new school year for pre-school – Year 10 from 7 February 2022, with Years 11 and 12 starting remote learning from 31 January.
-However, some independent schools may have different start dates.
+The majority of Queensland schools are expected to start the new school year for face-to-face learning for pre-school – Year 10 from 7 February 2022, with Years 11 and 12 starting remote learning from 31 January.
+However, some independent schools may have different start dates with some starting online learning from today (Monday 24/1).
 Parents should check commencement dates with individual schools.

 New independent schools

 Australian Industry Trade College - Brisbane (Spring Hill, Brisbane) – a co-educational, senior school offering apprenticeships and traineeships.
 The school will commence with Year 10 students.

 IQRA College of Brisbane (Berrinba, Brisbane) – a co-educational, primary school for students in Prep to Year 6.

 Silkwood School – a new campus of the College, for senior students, located at Robina.